imdevk/pet-listing/README.md

 ## Description

-This Pet Adoption App is a React-based web application that allows users to browse and search for pets available for adoption.
+This Pet Listing App is a React-based web application that allows users to browse and search for pets available for adoption.
 It utilizes a RESTful API to fetch pet data and implements features such as pagination and pet search functionality.

 ## Features